The Down Lo

 Cost Breakdown: $399-599 for a three-day pass (depending on how early you register), which includes food, gifts from the sponsors, an open bar, and activities.
 If you plan on staying overnight (some people just drive up for the day or get hotel rooms in the area), you also need to purchase either the $75 camping permit or pay $1299-$1599 for a glamping tent.
 If you don’t have your own gear, they sell camp kits that include tents, sleeping bags, sleeping pads, etc. you can bring home with you.

+Camp games do get competitive.
 Photo Credit: Michael Graw, Courtesy of the Outbound

 The Experience: As one of the premier outdoor adventure apps in America, The Outbound has the outdoors down to a science.
 Their adult adventure camp was crazy well organized with massive brand sponsors like Merrell and Marmot and it was basically white glove camping.
 Immediately upon arrival, you could tell it was a high-end production with every detail meticulously thought out.
 The food was excellent (they have a chef on staff), they help you set up your tent and cart you around on a 4×4 (if you need), and the porta-potties and mobile showers were shockingly clean.
 There are 250+ classes and activities to choose from with signups done via an app.
 The interface is a bit clunky (ie. it was hard to view your friend’s schedules), but the fact that there is an app, good cell service, and charging stations says a lot.
 It definitely isn’t an off-the-grid backcountry experience; it’s a curated intro into the outdoors.

+People do wakeup early to do activities.
 Photo Credit: Demit Omphroy, Courtesy of the Outbound

 The Best Activities: It’s no secret I gravitate toward the weird and wacky and try to find adventures you can’t do just anywhere.
 Some of the more unique offerings include hammock yoga (it wasn’t like aerials as I had pictured, it was more about using what’s around you to get a deeper stretch), “summer snowboarding” aka one-wheeling, adult “COOLering” (Igloo cooler decorating you can take home as a souvenir), backcountry cooking classes, and bottomless s’mores (with designer chocolate, gourmet marshmallows, and stroopwafels).
 They had SONY cameras to borrow/practice with, DIY spa services (Rinse was an awesome sponsor), wine, beer and cider tastings, and kombucha.
 Yeah, it’s as bougie as you’re picturing.

+Try a new sport or activity.
 Photo Credit: Timothy Behunia, Courtesy of the Outbound

 What Could Be Improved: While the variety of activities was great, I did find the instruction to be fairly entry level and the classes mostly designed for beginners (literally one girl was freaking out she’d never been on a ski lift before).
 Fly-fishing on grass was weird (we didn’t even go in the water) and I didn’t need an hour-long SUP instruction…just give us the boards and equipment to play with on our own.
 The nightly entertainment was pretty weak — the music sounded like a high school garage band and didn’t encourage hanging out.
 We were also given a fairly early curfew (noise regulations of the area, I’m guessing) and actually told to be quiet by some of the other campers.

+The best part about adult camp?
+The people you meet.
 Photo Credit: Demit Omphroy, Courtesy of the Outbound

 Who It’s Ideal For: If you want to try camping without sacrificing all the creature comforts, Pursuit is a great option for urbanites looking to dabble in the outdoors.
 It’s the place to try a bunch of new activities in a safe, judgment-free space like rock climbing, mountain biking, rappelling, SUPing, etc. without investing in all the gear and instruction.
 If you’re looking for a rager, this is not it.
 While there is an open bar, the alcohol is top shelf and no one’s getting sloppy.
 People actually do get up early to do the activities.